jh1993/UnderusedOptions/README.txt

 Invoke Savagery:
 - As per my No More Scams mod, no longer tries to attack physical-immune targets unless the minion doing the attack has physical redeals.
 - Blood Savagery (3 SP): Now also affects nature and demon units.
 - Stampede (5 SP): If no melee targets are available, each ally will instead try to perform a charge attack with a range of 6 tiles.
-This attack benefits from bonuses to minion range, and does not stun.
+This attack does not stun.

 Magnetize:
 - Base radius and radius upgrade increased by 1 each.